ZoltharZay/SoundGenForge/ReadMe.md

 ## Reproducibility notes

-* You can all the results from the experiments in `results` folder.
+* You can find all the results from the experiments in `results` folder.

 ---